• Skip to main content

 Ingredients

-• ¼ teaspoon sea salt - more to taste
+• ½ teaspoon salt - more to taste

 Instructions

-• If you are making pasta to go with this recipe, boil your pot of water now.
+• If you are making pasta to go with this recipe, boil your pot of water.
+Cook pasta according to package directions but reduce cooking time by a couple of minutes.
+Reserve a cup of pasta water before draining.

 Notes